ElectricRCAircraftGuy/eRCaGuy_dotfiles/README.md

 Gabriel Staples

-- These are my Linux Ubuntu configuration files and commonly-used scripts--many of which I've written myself.
+- These are my Linux Ubuntu configuration files and commonly-used scripts--most of which I've written myself.
 - This project is well-maintained, highly-used by myself, and highly-functional.
 It's not experimental, it's what I use every day.
 Feel free to use or borrow from it yourself.
+- Disclaimer: any content herein is my own unless stated otherwise.
+This repo contains my own beliefs, opinions, words and works.
+They are _not_ endorsed by nor espoused by any of my past nor present employers.

 ## Also very useful: